-Are you looking for a sales funnel template that you can use to increase your conversion rate?
-In this article, we will walk you through the different sales funnel stages along with sharing 18 ways for increasing your sales funnel conversion rate.
+Are you looking for ways to increase conversions at every stage of your sales funnel?
+In this article, we’ll walk you through the different sales funnel stages and share 18 ways to improve your conversion rate throughout your sales funnel.

-Before we dive into the tips to increase sales funnel conversion rate, it’s important that we are on the same page about what is a sales funnel and what you’re looking to optimize for in the different sales funnel stages.
+Before we dive into the tips to increase conversions, it’s important that we are on the same page about what is a sales funnel and what you’re looking to optimize for in the different sales funnel stages.

 Sometimes, it’s easier to visualize the funnel stages by looking at an actual sales funnel chart.

-While in most sales funnel presentations, you will see a chart similar to the one above, we believe it’s actually easier to understand the sales funnel when you don’t use the buzz words for each stage.
+In most sales funnel presentations you’ll see a chart similar to the one above, but we think it’s actually easier to understand the sales funnel when you don’t use the buzz words for each stage.

 A better way to imagine a sales funnel is by using the ring method where prospects move from the outside of the circle to the inside of the circle as they become more familiar with your business.